linux-modder/check_metalink/README.md

 - It can check the mirrors provided in the metalink whether they have a valid repomd.
 For this, use the --check-mirrors flag.

+- IRC support,  if experiencing   repeated  misses on dnf update || dnf upgrade run with  fpaste and  share the link.
+Sample  cmd code:

+./ckeck_metalinks |fpaste